Jayson Molumby: 2017–18

 Molumby made his debut for the Seagulls first team on 22 August in an EFL Cup second round match against Barnet, starting the move that led to the only goal of the game.
 He made his second appearance for the senior side in the next round of the EFL Cup, playing 120 minutes against Bournemouth alongside fellow Irishman Dessie Hutchinson in the eventual away loss.

 Millwall (loan)

 On 23 July 2019, Molumby joined Millwall on loan for the duration of the 2019–20 season.
 On 13 August Molumby made his Millwall debut in the first round of the EFL Cup where he started in the 2–1 away win over West Brom.
 Eight days later, Molumby made his career league debut coming on as a sub in a 4–0 away defeat to Fulham in the Championship.
-After impressing with Millwall, Molumby signed a new three-and-half year contract with Brighton in early March 2020.
+After impressing with Millwall, Molumby signed a new three-and-a-half-year contract with Brighton in early March 2020.
 Molumby scored his first career goal on 18 July scoring the last of the seven goal thriller away at QPR where Millwall lost 4–3 ending The Lions play-off hopes.